woodbri/address-standardizer/DOCUMENTATION.md

 * ATT_PRE - An attached prefix
 * DETACH - No attachment (this is not listed inclass.h).

+Lexicon files can be compiled and these compiled files load 10 times faster than the original lexicon data files.
+In most cases, the code will accept either form of the lexicon data.
+If you load the sample data files from the sql it will create a compiled version of the lexicon in the ``clexicon`` column.
+If the format of the compiled lexicon changes, you will get an error message indicating that you need to re-compile the lexicon.

 ### Grammar File Format

 In general, the grammar files should be built to work with specific lexicons